 Potential increase in e-commerce market share from 19% to 30% and a jump in e-commerce top-line revenue from 200M RMB to 800M RMB in 5 years.

 China’s e-commerce market is one of the most sophisticated and fastest-growing marketplaces in the world.
-The company’s e-commerce sales team was created less than two years ago, to serve and leverage this channel.
-This team now finds itself struggling to keep up with the constant evolution in online platforms, models, and customers.
-Furthermore, intense competition from local brands presents a significant challenge, particularly outside Tier-1 cities, as their e-commerce teams are better equipped to rapidly respond to client and market changes.
+The company’s e-commerce sales team had been created less than two years prior to our intervention, to serve and leverage the channel.
+The team then found itself struggling to keep up with the constant evolution in online platforms, models, and customers.
+Furthermore, intense competition from local brands presented a significant challenge, particularly outside tier-1 cities, as their e-commerce teams were better equipped to rapidly respond to client and market changes.

-We performed detailed fieldwork to understand the players in this market, their business models, and their specific service requirements.
-As the market was dominated by three major online retailers, we sought to understand how manufacturers could become Joint Business Partners – a key account for each online retailer.
+We performed detailed fieldwork to understand the players in the market, their business models, and their specific service requirements.
+As the market was dominated by three major online retailers, we sought to understand how manufacturers could become joint business partners – a key account for each online retailer.
 Additionally, a survey was conducted with 600 online shoppers to understand their preferences and habits.
 Detailed analysis provided insight into what type of company organization was best suited to not only grow e-commerce volume but also strengthen relationships with key accounts.

 For the first time, a detailed e-commerce market forecast model was built, showing a complete picture of growth potential across all product segments.
 Service requirements specific to online retailers were mapped, outlining current service gaps.
 A new sales team organization structure was created to transform the team from a horizontal structure to a transversal, multi-functional team that supported each key account’s specific service needs, greatly increasing reactivity and capability.
 As part of the new route-to-market model, this new structure was tested and adjusted in a pilot test, led and monitored by a joint client-Globalpraxis team.